strato-net/strato-platform/strato-vscode/README.md

 ### Create Project Command
 ![Create Project Command](docs/create_project_command.png)

 The `Create Project Command` setting is a shell script that is responsible for cloning and installing a new project in a given directory.
 The script takes a single parameter, a directory path, which can be accessed using "$1" in the script.
+The directory path is entered by the user when creating a new project, and long with a test node URL and production node URL.
 By default, the script clones the traceability-framework repo from BlockApps' GitHub, and installs both the server and ui projects from yarn.

 ### Deploy Project Command
 ![Deploy Project Command](docs/deploy_project_command.png)